SUPERVISOR-DIRECTED READING MODULE - 2021/2

 Methods of Teaching / Learning

-The learning and teaching strategy is designed to ensure students achieve the learning outcomes.
-The nature of the module requires a highly interactive teaching or learning method.
+The nature of the module requires a highly interactive teaching and learning method.
 Students are expected to attend each of the sessions having read supervised-assigned readings for the session.
 Supervisors will structure the discussion around specific themes such as the contributions of the assigned articles, appropriateness of the theories used in the article, appropriateness of the research design and conclusions.
 Students may also be asked to discuss the implications of the assigned articles for their dissertation.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.